Analytical and EZmock covariance validation for the DESI 2024 results: Introduction

 \section{Introduction}

 Over the last decades, observational cosmology has become a data-driven field of physics thanks to the huge leaps in our ability to observe the Universe through a multitude of observables.
 In this work, we are concerned with the observations of the distribution of galaxies in the Universe as observed by the Dark Energy Spectroscopic Instrument (DESI).
-DESI is expected to observe a field of 14~000 $\deg^2$, the largest so far, by measuring the precise position of 40 million objects from the near Universe at $z\sim 0.1$ until $z\sim 2$ \citep{Snowmass2013.Levi,DESI2016a.Science,DESI2016b.Instr,DESI2022.KP1.Instr,FocalPlane.Silber.2023,Corrector.Miller.2023,Spectro.Pipeline.Guy.2023,SurveyOps.Schlafly.2023,Levi2019, DESI2023a,DESI2023a.KP1.SV,DESI2023b.KP1.EDR, DESI2023b}, exceeding by far the observations of its predecessor the Sloan Digital Sky Survey (SDSS) \citep{Eisenstein2011, Dawson2013}.
+DESI is expected to observe a field of 14~000 $\deg^2$, the largest so far, by measuring the precise position of 40 million objects from the near Universe at $z\sim 0.1$ until $z\sim 2$ \citep{Snowmass2013.Levi,DESI2016a.Science,DESI2016b.Instr,DESI2022.KP1.Instr,FocalPlane.Silber.2023,Corrector.Miller.2023,Spectro.Pipeline.Guy.2023,SurveyOps.Schlafly.2023,Levi2019, DESI2023a.KP1.SV,DESI2023b.KP1.EDR}, exceeding by far the observations of its predecessor the Sloan Digital Sky Survey (SDSS) \citep{Eisenstein2011, Dawson2013}.
 The main objective of these spectroscopic surveys is to observe the largest possible amount of matter tracer positions in the largest possible cosmological volume to compute precise clustering measurements where Baryon Acoustic Oscillations (BAO) are detected.
 The BAO analysis has been used for 20 years \cite{Cole05, Eisenstein05, Beutler11, Alam2021} to deduce cosmological information from galaxy clustering and is known to be a robust method to constrain the expansion history of the Universe.
 In addition, Full-Shape analyses allow us to constrain the growth of structure through cosmic history.
 DESI focuses on so-called “full-shape” analyses (e.g. \cite{Brieden21,DESI2024.V.KP5}) which extract not only the information on Redshift Space Distortions, but also extracts information on the shape of the clustering, therefore shown to be more informative over the standard RSD analysis used in eBOSS \citep{Maus23}.

 In either case, observing the Universe at its largest scale presents an unavoidable challenge: we can only observe one universe.
 The absence of an ensemble of observable universes implies we cannot repeat our observations to estimate errors in our measurements and we are forced to rely on either simulated universes -- that we must make as realistic as possible -- or on analytical estimates of the covariances of our measurements.

 This paper aims to compare the analytical estimates of the covariance matrix against the ``true'' sample covariance matrix.
 We do this by generating analytical matrices based on the mock sample itself -- as opposed to generating them from the data --, thereby removing the assumption that the distribution of mocks is the same distribution underlying the data.
 In particular, we compare both techniques directly (i.e. the matrices themselves) and in terms of their impact on the BAO and the full shape fits of DESI.
 These studies allow us to detect any potential bias in the parameter or error estimates due to the covariance matrix choice.
 This work is part of the set of supporting papers around the DESI BAO \cite{DESI2024.III.KP4} and Full-Shape \cite{DESI2024.V.KP5} analyses using the DESI Data Release 1 (DR1) \cite{DESI2024.I.DR1}.
 Other relevant papers using DR1 include the clustering measurements from galaxies and quasars, \cite{DESI2024.II.KP3}, the Lyman-$\alpha$ forest results \cite{DESI2024.IV.KP6} as well as the cosmological results from BAO \cite{DESI2024.VI.KP7A} and full-shape \cite{DESI2024.VII.KP7B}.